Glitter Mountain

 The mine is no longer active, but visitors are still allowed to come and explore.
 However, the owner of the mineral rights has asked that visitors do not take any of the gypsum.
 There are plenty of small pieces on the ground that you can take as a souvenir.

-Where is glitter mountain?
+Where is Glitter Mountain?

 Glitter Mountain is not actually located in St. George, Utah.
 It is located in Littlefield, Arizona, which is about 25 minutes from St. George.